freehat704/Learning_Guide/markdown/begin.md

 	To have a line break without a paragraph, you will need to use two trailing spaces.
 	Note that this line is separate, but within the same paragraph.
-	(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+	(This is contrary to the typical GFM line break behavior, where trailing spaces are not required.)
 ```

 1. First ordered list item